 What constitutes a good detox program?

 A good detox program not only gives the body all the specific compounds it needs to detoxify, but also supplies it with all the essential vitamins, minerals, antioxidants and amino acids it needs outside of detoxification.
-A good detox program contains and addresses very specific detox nutrients for the minimization of unpleasant detox side effects; fatigue, headaches, brain fog, and flu-like symptoms.
+A good detox program contains and addresses very specific detox-nutrients for the minimization of unpleasant detox side effects; fatigue, headaches, brain fog, and flu-like symptoms.
 The program should be gentle, yet effective.
-In addition, a detox program should supply a balanced protein profile (essential amino acids) and support nutrient rich, low-toxin eating patterns.
+In addition, a detox program should supply a balanced protein profile (essential amino acids) and support nutrient rich, low-toxin, low-inflammatory eating patterns.

 How do I detox properly?

 The detoxification process requires certain “prerequisites” - specific vitamins, minerals, antioxidants and amino acids for successfully removing toxins.
 A major challenge is the Standard American Diet typically lacks these prerequisites.
-As a result, the body cannot detoxify properly and toxins accumulate.
-It’s important to note that detoxification is not an over-night process.
+As a result, most are challenged to detoxify properly and an accumulation of toxins begins.
 It takes time and effort to be effective.